The Checker Maven

 A reader recently asked us if we had a bibliography of checker-related fiction; we didn't, and so we decided to research the topic a bit.
 It was an interesting exercise; on the internet, we found out about Checkers restaurants, auto parts, taxicabs, hockey teams, and much more, but disappointingly little checker-related fiction.

-Still, wanting to give you a story to read and a couple of problems to boot, we dug through our own collection and found our single item of checker fiction, a short piece called A Midnight Encounter, attributed only to an author named 'Martin'.
+Still, wanting to give you a story to read and a couple of problems to boot, we dug through our own collection and found our single item of checker fiction, a classic short piece called A Midnight Encounter, attributed only to an author named 'Martin'.
 We hope you enjoy the story and the problems contained therein.

 A Midnight Encounter